fpgaminer/fortress/README.md

 Using standard formats like Gzip and JSON means that Fortress databases can be manipulated using existing tooling; even on the Linux command line.
 Even though this won't be common, it's useful to have if, for example, someone wants to write third-party tools that work with Fortress databases.

 The only caveat is encryption.
 There's no good, standard encryption format.
 So Fortress has to use its own, but again it's very simple.
-On the command line Fortress can be commanded to encrypt/decrypt payloads using its encryption format, so it's still possible to easily get at the Gzip'd JSON inside a database (NOTE: TODO: This command line option isn't implemented yet).
+On the command line Fortress can be commanded to encrypt/decrypt payloads using its encryption format, so it's still possible to easily get at the Gzip'd JSON inside a database (NOTE: TODO: --encrypt is not implemented yet).

 ### Format (V1)